themeblvd/Theme-Blvd-Featured-Videos/readme.txt

 3. This is an example of Vimeo video being used in a standard post list.
 Note that the video will display differently depending on design of the Theme Blvd theme you're using.

 == Changelog ==

+= 1.0.2 =

+* Fixed some quirks from last update with standard, full-size featured image size selections.

 = 1.0.1 =